 Moderation Analysis

-We did not observe the moderation of the negative prior mindsets, self-esteem, interoception ability, and gaming experience on the effects of SMI on gaming performance, positive and negative affect (see Supplementary Materials, Mplus outputs models 73-77, for details).
-Furthermore, testing the effects of SMI when controlling for the differences in intervention evaluations did not change the conclusions from the model (see Supplementary Materials, Mplus outputs models 78, for details).
+We did not observe the moderation of the negative prior mindsets, self-esteem, interoception ability, and gaming experience on the effects of the SMI on gaming performance, positive and negative affect (see Supplementary Materials, Mplus outputs models 73-77, for details).
+Furthermore, testing the effects of the SMI when controlling for the differences in intervention evaluations did not change the conclusions from the model (see Supplementary Materials, Mplus outputs models 78, for details).

 Quasi-Multiverse Analysis